andreireporter13/ScrapyCrawlers/README.md

-# Scrapy: few example for presentation
-### Scrapers written in Python3 with Scrapy and Playwright
+# About my experience with Python3: Scrapy, Playwright, Selenium, Requests, BS4, request_html etc.

-Big sites are more complex, but is not a problem.
-If them cannot acces with simple https requests with scrapy, we can configure Playwright in project.
-But exist and also variants: Splash, Selenium etc.
-For more complex and strongs sites we can make a build project with only Selenium, like my below
+Sites that are larger and more complex pose a greater challenge, but this is not an issue.
+If they cannot be accessed using simple HTTPS requests with Scrapy, we can configure Playwright within the project.
+Additionally, there are alternative options such as Splash and Selenium.
+For more intricate and robust websites, we may choose to build a project exclusively using
-projects:
+Selenium, as demonstrated in the project below:

-[Selenium app for SEO Analysis](https://github.com/andreireporter13/SEO-1st-page-Google-data-scrape) This project have configured web driver with Selenium.
-I configured here more complex logic: antibot detection and proxy.
+[Selenium app for SEO Analysis](https://github.com/andreireporter13/SEO-1st-page-Google-data-scrape) This project has been configured with a web driver using Selenium.
+I have implemented more complex logic here, including anti-bot detection and proxy configuration.
 [Browser Config for Selenium](https://github.com/andreireporter13/SEO-1st-page-Google-data-scrape/blob/SEO-1st-page-Google-data-scrape/browser_settings/browser_settings_file.py)

-And video presentation:
+And video presentation with Selenium Headless app:

 [![SEO app with Selenium Headless](https://i.ytimg.com/vi/44cThvaa3Jw/hqdefault.jpg)](https://www.youtube.com/watch?v=44cThvaa3Jw&t=687s "SEO APP + Selenium Headless")

-The big Scrapy project I made for peviitor.ro.
+The extensive Scrapy project I created for peviitor.ro can be found at:
-[Scrapy full automated project](https://github.com/peviitor-ro/Scrapy_peviitor_jobs) In this project I configured Scrapy for crawling, process items and update API data on peviitor.ro.
-Scrapy is the best options when you have a big project for scraping.
-It is easy to use and if someone else will be work in your project, he will be understand everything.
+[Scrapy full automated project](https://github.com/peviitor-ro/Scrapy_peviitor_jobs) In this project, I configured Scrapy for crawling, processing items, and updating API data on peviitor.ro.
+Scrapy is the best choice for large-scale scraping projects due to its ease of use.
+Even if someone else works on your project, they will easily understand the configuration.

 Scrapy project video presentation:

 [![Scrapy video presentation](https://i.ytimg.com/vi/i_fkt29UuPs/hqdefault.jpg)](https://www.youtube.com/watch?v=i_fkt29UuPs&t=4s "Scrapy Project")

-My another project is for Peviitor.ro: Job Search Engine.
+My another project is for Peviitor.ro: a Job Search Engine.
+You can find the custom build for scraping at:
-[Peviitor Project - Custom build for Scraping](https://github.com/peviitor-ro/Scrapers_start_with_digi) Here is about my custom solution for scraping and for new joiners.
-Here is very easy to create on of template for scraping.
+[Peviitor Project - Custom build for Scraping](https://github.com/peviitor-ro/Scrapers_start_with_digi) This section provides insights into my custom solution for scraping and is designed for new contributors.
-The people who will use this project can easily create new scraper:
+It's straightforward to create a new template for scraping within this project.
+Users will find it easy to create new scrapers:

 >  You can create new files for scrapers from ->
 >  ... your terminal.
 For example: